ajax-lives/NoRussian/README.md

 # Usage

+You can access our tool via http://norussian.xyz - or run from source.

 Disabling CORS is necessary to be able to get the most performance out of this script.
 See how [here](https://stackoverflow.com/a/58658101/1644554).